The Joliet City Council on Tuesday approved increases in the local gas tax along with a $662 million budget for next year.

 The local gas tax – which will go up to 5 cents for regular gasoline and 11 cents for diesel fuel – faced little opposition.

-One council member, Jan Quillman, questioned the tax but voted for it after being assured it would help the city pay for improvements in roads and sidewalks.
+Council member Jan Quillman questioned the tax but voted for it after being assured that it would help the city pay for improvements to roads and sidewalks.

 The council voted 8-0 for the tax increase with one member, Larry Hug, absent.